 A spokesperson for the society, Nuno Alvim, says they’re proud to be contributing to public health: ‘It will promote diversity of eating habits and encourage more people to choose the veggie option as it becomes more widely available.’

 Nuno continues, saying: ‘This is, of course, predicted to have a significant impact on the population’s health foremost, but also on animals and the environment in the long run.
 Promoting the rights of the vegan population is as important as campaigning and informing people to adopt veganism, in our view.’

 The UK is likely to follow suit after a petition by UK’s Vegan Society got over 16,000 signatures.
 Having options for everyone, the same as we cater to diets based on religious beliefs, is a great step forward for any country.
-Until then though, Portugal can expect visits from a lot of happy vegans!
+Until then though, Portugal and their vegan food restaurants can expect visits from a lot of happy vegans!